 In today’s day and age, almost everyone we know uses some form of social media.
 It’s common to post pictures and updates in order to let your friends and family know what’s going on in your life.
 Unfortunately, there is such a thing as putting too much of yourself out on the internet.
-Bamberger, Brancato & Spalding, PSC, helps clients navigate divorce and social media throughout Kentucky.
+Bamberger & Brancato, PSC, helps clients navigate divorce and social media throughout Kentucky.

 Can Facebook Be Used In Divorce Court?